VKostoulas/Medical_Image_Generation/README.md

 activation checkpointing, and gradient accumulation you will fit your model in your GPU!

-This project is heavily based on [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) and [MONAI generative models](https://github.com/Project-MONAI/GenerativeModels).
+This project is inspired from [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) and heavily based on [MONAI generative models](https://github.com/Project-MONAI/GenerativeModels).
 Given a dataset, nnU-Net automatically configures all the hyperparamaters that should be used for this dataset on a segmentation task.
-We simply transfer some of these hyperparameters to the task of training diffusion-latent diffusion models for medical image generation based on MONAI generative models, and add some additional techniques to automate the hyperparameter decision for each task.
-This project provides you with an easy way to enhance your nnU-Net based segmentation models: generate images (and labels) and use these to improve the performance of your segmentation model.
+We follow the same idea to define robust enough hyperparameters for the task of training diffusion-latent diffusion models for medical image generation based on MONAI generative models.
+This project provides you with an easy way to enhance your segmentation models: generate images (and labels) with real medical image ranges and use these to improve the performance of your segmentation model.

 ### Requirements
 - python 3.9.17, cuda 11.8, and at least one GPU with 8GB memory